 There is NO TIPPING at Iroquois Springs.
 Our staff is aware of this rule and knows that anyone accepting “tips” will be dismissed from the staff.

 Only specific types of iPods are allowed at camp, namely iPod Shuffle, iPod Nano and iPod Classic (now discontinued.)
 All videos must be removed from the iPod Nano or Classic via iTunes before your child arrives at camp!
 Staff will be checking devices for videos – any that contain videos will be confiscated.
 To minimize inconvenience to your child, we recommend the iPod Nano.
 We remind you that camp is not responsible for any damage to these devices.
 Essentially, the ONLY electronic device allowed at camp is, an iPod with music only.
+An iPod Touch will not be allowed at camp.

 Please remember: The use of these items is allowed only at select times, inside a cabin.
 Because of the nature of camp life, these items are often misplaced or lost and we cannot be responsible for them.
 We caution you against sending these items.
 If you decide to send them, please consider purchasing insurance.
 Once again, we cannot be responsible if these items are lost or misplaced.